The Great Masturbator: Interpretation

 The painting may represent Dalí's severely conflicted attitudes towards sexual intercourse.
 In Dalí's youth, his father had left out a book with explicit photos of people suffering advanced untreated venereal diseases to "educate" the boy.
-The photos of grotesquely damaged diseased genitalia fascinated and horrified young Dalí, and he continued to associate sex with putrefaction and decay into his adulthood.
+The photos of grotesquely damaged and diseased genitalia fascinated and horrified young Dalí, and he continued to associate sex with putrefaction and decay into his adulthood.

 The inclusion of the grasshopper and ants crawling on the bottom of the stone head may stem from Dalí's experience with delusional parasitosis.
 The disease was not first published about until 1937, however Dalí described struggling with sensations of bugs crawling on his skin in his autobiography.

 In that privileged place, reality and the sublime dimension almost come together.
 My mystical paradise begins in the plains of the Empordà, is surrounded by the Alberes hills, and reaches plenitude in the bay of Cadaqués.
 This land is my permanent inspiration.
 The only place in the world, too, where I feel loved.
 When I painted that rock that I entitled The Great Masturbator, I did nothing more than render homage to one of the promontories of my kingdom, and my painting was a hymn to one of the jewels of my crown.